hongfz16/AvatarCLIP/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the S-Lab License.
 See `LICENSE` for more information.

 ## Related Works